By Kristen Moore and Torie Robinette

 36. Answer the call of the wild with a daytrip to surrounding North Carolina towns, where exotic animals roam.
 Visit Lazy 5 Ranch in Mooresville, Tiger World in Rockwell, Zootastic Park of Lake Norman in Troutman, Carolina Raptor Center in Huntersville or Bird Brain Ostrich Ranch in Sherrills Ford.

-37. Prepare to have your senses swept away by Daniel Stowe Botanical Garden’s natural beauty.
+37. Prepare to have your senses swept away by the natural beauty of Daniel Stowe Botanical Garden.
 The famed mecca of flora and fauna features 380 acres of themed gardens, a dozen sparkling fountains, a spectacular Visitor Pavilion and a striking Orchid Conservatory.

 39. Soak up the sun and relish stunning skyline views at Charlotte’s best rooftop restaurants.
 For killer bites, crafty beverages and unbeatable sightlines, grab a table at Fahrenheit in Uptown or The Peculiar Rabbit in Plaza Midwood.
 Honorable mentions: The Gin Mill in South End and Rooftop 210 in Uptown.

-43. Feel the wind in your hair as you glide through scenic Center City and neighboring historic districts on one of Charlotte NC Tours’ seven different Segway Tours.
+43. Glide through scenic Center City and neighboring historic districts on one of Charlotte NC Tours’ six different Segway Tours.
 Unique options include restaurant-tasting tours and haunted ghost tours.

 44. Sip your way through LoSo (Lower South End), where breweries and distilleries sit just feet apart.
-Start out with a Belgian brew at Sugar Creek Brewing Co. and then head over to The Olde Mecklenburg Brewery.
-Savor a German beer in OMB’s Biergarten and then hop across the street for creative spirits at The Broken Spoke and Great Wagon Road Distilling Company, which are adjoined.
+Start out with a Belgian brew at Sugar Creek Brewing Company and then head over to The Olde Mecklenburg Brewery.
+Savor a German beer in OMB’s biergarten and then hop across the street for creative spirits at The Broken Spoke and Great Wagon Road Distilling Company, which are adjoined.

 46. Count the evening stars and Hollywood stars at one of Charlotte’s outdoor summer movie offerings.
 Round up the kids and catch your favorite family flick at the Movies Under the Stars series at Symphony Park.

-48. Experience life in the wilderness while camping at McDowell Nature Center and Preserve’s 56-site camp ground set along hundreds of scenic acres.
+48. Experience life in the wilderness while camping at McDowell Nature Center and Preserve’s 56-site campground, which is set along hundreds of scenic acres.
 Take shelter at Copperhead Island for more primitive digs.

-This article ran in the June 2016 issue of Charlotte Happenings.
+This article ran in the June 2016 issue of Charlotte Happenings and was updated in June 2017.